drvinceknight/pfm/_sources/building-tools/07-testing/introduction/main.md

   name: python3
 ---

+(chp:testing)=

 # Testing

-This is the third and last chapter that aim to move from writing code that works to writing software.
-In this particular chapter we will consider how to write automated tests for our software.
+This is the third and last chapter that shows how to move from writing code that works to writing software.
+In this particular chapter you will consider how to write automated tests for your software.

 ```{important}
 In this chapter we will cover: